hypo69/hypo/pytest/gemini - set 3/en/src/ai/gemini/html_chat/app.rst

 6. **Checking for Browser Opening:** The `test_open_browser` test now uses `mock.patch` to simulate browser opening without actually opening a browser, making the test independent of external resources.

-7. **Exception Handling Test:** A placeholder test `test_invalid_input_exception` is included to demonstrate how to test exception handling.
+7. **Exception Handling Test:** A placeholder test `test_invalid_input_exception` is included to demonStarte how to test exception handling.
 You need to replace the placeholder code and exception type with the actual logic and the expected exception.

 8. **Verification of Question List:**  The `test_question_list_not_empty` test now makes sure `questions_list` is populated.
 (This assumes that `gs` and `Path` are correctly imported and `questions_list` is populated within `app.py`).